Are employer-provided adoption benefits taxable

 Eligible adoption expenses

 The IRS defines eligible adoption costs that are considered necessary and reasonable, such as receiving fees, attorney fees, court costs, and travel expenses.
-Other adoption costs qualify if they result directly from an adoption attempt or adoption of a competent child.
+Other adoption costs qualify if they result directly from an adoption attempt or the adoption of a competent child.

 Stepchildren and children born through the Surrogacy Agreement are ineligible.
 Employer acceptance assistance cannot be used for expenses incurred with funding from a government program or other organization.
+In addition, employers will not be able to use acceptance assistance if the same costs are used to claim a discount or credit on a federal tax return.

 Maximum magnification amount

+The IRS establishes the maximum amount of employer-provided adoption assistance that can be deducted from wages.
 The maximum exclusion amount was 212, 12,650.
 The IRS also limits the total exclusion of people with modified gross income or MAGI below a certain level.
+In 2002, people with a Maggi greater than $ 229,710 were not allowed to receive the full exclusion amount.

 Participants exclude acceptance at the time of payment by the employer.
 Special rules apply for non-United States citizens